 In delayed-onset listeriosis, full-term, previously healthy neonates present with meningitis or sepsis.

-Do cultures for L. monocytogenes on pregnant women with unexplained febrile illness.
+Do cultures or polymerase chain reaction testing for L. monocytogenes on pregnant women with unexplained febrile illness and on sick neonates.

 Treat with ampicillin plus an aminoglycoside.